 - Complicated UTI - this occurs where anatomical, functional, or pharmacological factors predispose the person to persistent infection, recurrent infection or treatment failure - eg, abnormal urinary tract.

-Several micro-organisms are known to cause UTI, but the majority of infections will be produced by three organisms:
+Several micro-organisms are known to cause UTI but the majority of infections will be produced by Escherichia coli.
+Other causative organisms are:

 - Staphylococcus saprophyticus